puppetlabs/puppetlabs-apache/README.md

 #####`ssl_crl_path`

 Specifies the location of the certificate revocation list.
 Defaults to 'undef'.
 (This default will work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

+#####`ssl_crl_check`

+Sets the certificate revocation check level via the [SSLCARevocationCheck directive](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck), defaults to 'undef'.
+This default will work out of the box but must be specified when using CRLs in production.
+Only applicable to Apache 2.4 or higher, the value will be ignored on older versions.

 #####`ssl_key`